michael-womack/squareMuncher/README.md

 ## Project Overview

-A Python arcade-style game built with **Pygame**, where players control a green square that eats red squares for points while avoiding blue enemies.
+A Python arcade-style game built with **Pygame**, where players control a green square that eats red squares to accumulate points while avoiding blue enemies.
 The game combines real-time movement, collision detection, and basic motion patterns to create a survival challenge.

 ---